owas1/my-demo-project1/README.md

 29.Event Binding

-31. Passing and Using Data with Event Binding
+31.Passing and Using Data with Event Binding

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.